ddrum001/patents_project/README.md

 ![Tabular Data after Hive Cleansing](figures/tabular.png)

-After this the data is place into HBase in a highly denormalized form, facilitating real-time queries.
+After this the data is aggregated over different time periods and placed into HBase in a highly denormalized form, facilitating real-time queries.
 For the front-end, I used the Thrift protocol with the Python Flask library to setup a RESTful API.
 For a nice visual user interface (UI), I modified the Java Script templates from Highmaps.
 The whole pipeline is shown below.